 \subsection{RQ4: Extra Overhead from the Framework}

 Table \ref{tab:time} summarizes the extra overhead taken by \franc.
-To ensure consistency of measurements, we used the same machine while running the experiment (an Apple M1 Chip with 8 GB RAM).
+To ensure consistency of measurements, we used the same machine (an Apple M1 Chip with 8 GB RAM) while running the experiment.
 We can see that running all the phases for Java; takes \textbf{1.984502} seconds on average (standard deviation of $\sigma =0.06$).
 For Python, it takes \textbf{0.084635} seconds, on average, ($\sigma =0.003$).
 The \textit{ranking phase} was the most time-consuming phase, as it needed to run external tools to compute the quality score for each code snippet $c_i$.
-Although \franc{} adds an overhead to filter, rank and repair code snippets, it does not require any fine-tuning of the models, which would be time-consuming, costly, and resource-hungry.
+Although \franc{} adds an overhead to filter, rank, and repair code snippets, it does not require any fine-tuning of the models, which would be time-consuming, costly, and resource-hungry.